Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Methodology

 where $\sigma_{r,v}=\sigma_v/[H(z)a(z)]$, with $\sigma_v$ being the pairwise velocity dispersion in [km/s] of the galaxies.

-The second method for modeling the RSD more accurately model the Kaiser squashing with the understanding that the peculiar velocities of the galaxy populations are not strictly radial, or rather, the standard Kaiser term is derived with a curl-free assumption about the pairwise velocity.
-However, the measurement of the RSD will include some contribution from velocities that have a curl. \cite{Zhang_2013} decomposed the peculiar velocity into three components: an irrotational component correlated(uncorrelated) with the underlying density field, \textbf{v}$_\delta$(\textbf{v}$_S$) and a rotational component \textbf{v}$_B$.
+The second method for modeling the RSD takes into account that the standard Kaiser term is derived with a curl-free assumption about the pairwise velocity and that an actual measurement of the RSD will include some contribution from velocities that have a curl. \cite{Zhang_2013} decomposed the peculiar velocity into three components: an irrotational component correlated(uncorrelated) with the underlying density field, \textbf{v}$_\delta$(\textbf{v}$_S$), and a rotational component \textbf{v}$_B$.
 They found that selecting the cosmological information from the irrotational correlated velocity term \textbf{v}$_\delta$ is equivalent to applying a window function ($\tilde{W}$) to the $\beta$ parameter in the Kaiser term. \cite{Zheng13} found that with this windowed $\beta$ modification a Gaussian distribution for the FoG was best able to recover the expected cosmology.
 Thus we have our second model for the RSD

 where